 We try to offer patients in all areas the opportunity to get involved in research, and traditionally excel in more complex interventional studies.
 University Hospitals Plymouth prides itself on its ability not only to recruit the number of patients we agree, but also to give excellent care during the study so that our patients remain in the study until their last scheduled visit.
 We have a very stable population in the South West, and our research patient feedback is exceptional.

 The Principal Investigator (PI) is the person responsible for a study at site level.
 We have a growing number of nurses and midwives in the Trust who are PIs for NIHR adopted studies – this is a role that we are committed to promoting and supporting.

-The hospital houses a dedicated Research ward ‘The Lind’ which has day time accommodation for 10 patients.
+The hospital houses a dedicated Research ward ‘The Lind’ which has day time accommodation for 9 patients.
 This allows us to care for patients who need specialist care, which might be supplementary to their standard clinical care.
 We have a number of research teams based in different clinical areas.
 In many of those areas research is now seen as a core treatment option for patients, rather than an additional service.
-For example, our haematology and oncology teams are both accommodated alongside their clinical colleagues and share patient ward and clinic space, providing our patients with a seamless experience between standard care and research.
+For example, our haematology, ED, Critical Care and oncology teams are all accommodated alongside their clinical colleagues and share patient ward and clinic space, providing our patients with a seamless experience between standard care and research.
 Our aim is to become more integrated with the clinical teams in the Trust so that research becomes part of standard hospital practice.
 This means that we actively promote opportunities to work in collaboration with our clinical teams.